gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 60-cache-current-game
+## Current Branch: 61-build-run-profiles
-Cache the current game.
-Force the cache to clean via the get game with context type application/vnd.texastoc.clear-cache+json
+Did a lot of work to get the project to run locally (with embedded H2 or MySQL) in either IntelliJ or from the _mvn_ command.

+Can also debug in IntelliJ or start the server with debug flags using _mvn_ and connect with IntelliJ.

+Also clean up some minor bugs from the first use.
+Mostly sorting game players and only giving points of the game player is in the TOC or Quarterly TOC groups.